mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

 Note that we could simply have replaced the entire init node with our own custom version.
-However, it can be very useful to reuse the majority of an existing step while tweaking just a small part of it.
+However, it can be very useful to reuse the majority of an existing node while tweaking just a small part of it.